DamienIrving/cmdline_provenance/docs/index.rst

 which takes two files as input (an ocean temperature and ocean salinity file) and outputs a single file.
-These input files could be CSV (.csv) or netCDF (.nc) or some other format, and the output could be another data file (e.g. .csv or .nc) or a figure (e.g. .png, .eps).
+These input files could be CSV (.csv) or netCDF (.nc) or some other format, and the output could be another data file (e.g. .csv or .nc) or an image (e.g. .png, .eps).
 For the sake of example, we will simply use an unspecified format (.fmt) for now.

 The script can be run at the command line as follows: